pitosalas/cleancont/output/2011-02-01-great-article-about-8216lean8217.md

 ---
 title: "Great article about ‘lean’"
-subtitle: "[I recommend this article, “Fatboy in A Lean World”](http://www.oreillygmt.eu/interview/fatboy-in-a-..."
+subtitle: "I recommend this article, “Fatboy in A Lean World”"
 category: "298"
 tags: ["1365"]
 date: "2011-02-01"